Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Observed abundances and SN yields

 We compare our simulated results with the observations of the 313 metal poor, $-4.5 \leq [\mathrm{Fe} / \mathrm{H}] \leq -1.1$, MW halo stars deduced by \citet{Roederer2014}.
 After removing stars with upper limit measurements for either [Fe/H] or [Mg/H], as well as, carbon enhanced metal poor (CEMP) stars, defined as stars with [C/Fe] $> 0.7$ \citep{Aoki2007}, we are left with 224 stars in the sample.
 CEMP stars exhibit anomalous abundances of C relative to Fe, several theories exist to explain this overabundance, one likely model is that these stars have experienced mass transfer in a binary with an asymptotic giant branch star \citep{Beers2005}.
 If this is the case their measured abundances will not be representative of the gas from which they formed and we thus remove them from this sample.

-To determine the SNe yield ratio introduced in Section \ref{sec:sims} we calculate the mass ratios of Mg to H and Fe to H and fit a linear relationship.
-The result of this is plotted in the left panel of Figure \ref{fig:observations}.
-The best fit has slope: $\frac{M_\mathrm{Mg}}{M_\mathrm{H}} = 1.27 \frac{M_\mathrm{Fe}}{M_\mathrm{H}}$, fixing the mass of Mg per event to $0.10 M_\odot$ and requiring all SNe to obey this relationship the mass of Fe per event needs to be $M_\mathrm{Fe} = 0.08 M_\odot$.

-In the middle panel of Figure \ref{fig:observations} we plot the 224 stars we use from \citet{Roederer2014}, with their associated error estimates.
-We use the total uncertainty from their table 12 and the method they outline to calculate uncertainties for other ratios to get $\sigma_{[\mathrm{Mg}/\mathrm{H}]}$.
-Also plotted are the mean and $1 \sigma$ spreads we calculate in 0.5 dex wide bins in [Fe/H].
-The shaded region in this Figure corresponds the the ranges we consider in Section \ref{sec:stars} (see also Figure \ref{fig:cold_dense_abundances}).
+In Figure \ref{fig:alpha_elemns} we show the measured abundances of the 224 stars we use from \citet{Roederer2014}, in four $\alpha$ elements: Mg, Si, Ca and Ti.
+We use the total uncertainty from their table 12 and the method they outline to calculate uncertainties for other ratios to get $\sigma_{[\mathrm{X}/\mathrm{H}]}$.
+Also plotted are the mean and $1 \sigma$ spreads calculated in 0.5 dex wide bins in [Fe/H].
+We note that Ti, while not an $\alpha$-element, is the result of incomplete burning and is highly correlated with $\alpha$-element production.
+Baring the much larger uncertainties in Si measurements, the overall behaviour in these element abundances are very similar to the behaviours of Mg in that, they all show tight correlations with [Fe/H] with nearly constant scatter around the mean of the range of metallicity considered here.
+This underscores that Mg is indeed an appropriate, representative of the $\alpha$-elements.
+This is to give further credence to the idea that yield variations are indeed required by the observations.

-Finally, in the left panel of figure \ref{fig:observations} we show abundances reported to Jinabase \citep{Jinabase} for MW halo stars marked as non-CEMP, fulfilling $-3.5 \leq [\mathrm{Fe}/ \mathrm{H}] \leq -1.0$.
+As a point of comparison we show, in the Figure \ref{fig:jinabase}, the abundances reported to Jinabase \citep{Jinabase} for MW halo stars marked as non-CEMP, fulfilling $-3.5 \leq [\mathrm{Fe}/ \mathrm{H}] \leq -1.0$.
 When abundances are reported several times for the same star only one data point is shown for that star, this selection was made at random.
-For a subset of these stars with multiple measurements we calculate the intrinsic star-to-star scatter between reported abundances from different groups, this is indicated by the colored error bars on the panel.
+This selection results in a total of 1056 stars included.
+For a subset of the stars with multiple measurements we calculate the intrinsic star-to-star scatter between reported abundances from different groups, which is indicated by the colored error bars on the panel.
 This intrinsic scatter is indicative of the systematic errors between different analyses.
 The existence and size of this scatter is the reason we decided to compare our results with observations from a single study to ensure that, to the largest degree possible, the spreads reported were intrinsic rather than being dominated by systematic uncertainties between different measurements.
-The mean [Mg/H] as a function of mean [Fe/H] of the full sample from Jinabase is quite similar to the subset from \citet{Roederer2014}, the spread is slightly larger given the systematic errors associated to different analyses.
-Having said this, our conclusions are unchanged when considering this sample instead.